nickLewisCSUS/computer_graphics/README.md

 ?: Print usage instructions to console

 # Requirements
-Make sure to use windows operating system and not Mac.
+Make sure to use Windows operating system and not Mac.
 Intellij was the open-source platfrom is was created on, so it is preferred to use this IDE.